Vikaskumain/Rivision-series-react-interview/README.md

 - and handle to api fethcing data how to show the ui
 - memo hook how can i reduce expencive caluclation and why use it useMemo hook
 - how to make a header and how to toggle btn and add one more feature how to dark mode work
+# Today tsk create a table and fetch the api and create two buttons which is working on a decending and accending orders